lextudio/ProjectRover/README.md

 ## Status
 The UI opens assemblies and decompiles members via ILSpy's `CSharpDecompiler`.
 Project export and full-text search are stubbed out while the backend integration is completed.

-Currently, this project aims to replicate the core features of AvaloniaILSpy, with plans to expand functionality in the future.

 ## License
 This project is [AGPL](COPYING) licensed.
 It includes [ILSpy](extern/ILSpy), which is MIT licensed.